tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/searchmanagement/search-howto-management-rest-api.md

             - East US
             - South Central US

-## Authentication and Access Control
+## Authentication and access control

 The Azure Cognitive Search Management REST API is an extension of the Azure Resource Manager and shares its dependencies.
 As such, Active Directory is a prerequisite to service administration of Azure Cognitive Search.
 All administrative requests from client code must be authenticated using Azure Active Directory before the request reaches the Resource Manager.